55th (Westmorland) Regiment of Foot: American War of Independence

-The regiment returned to North America for the American Revolutionary War.
+The regiment returned to North America for the American War of Independence.
 The regiment fought at the Battle of Long Island in August 1776 and the Battle of Princeton in January 1777.
 It went on to take part in the Philadelphia campaign and saw action at the Battle of Brandywine in September 1777, the Battle of Paoli later that month and the Battle of Germantown in October 1777.
 The regiment was transferred to the West Indies in November 1778 and saw action at the Battle of St. Lucia in December 1778.
 Most of the regiment were captured at the siege of Brimstone Hill in February 1782 during the French invasion of Saint Kitts.
 The regiment adopted a county designation as the 55th (the Westmoreland) Regiment of Foot in August 1782.

-Napoleonic Wars
+French Revolutionary and Napoleonic Wars

 In 1793 the regiment embarked for Flanders for service in the French Revolutionary Wars and saw action at the siege of Ypres in June 1794.
 It then moved to the West Indies and took part in the attack on Martinique in February 1794, on Saint Lucia in April 1794 and on Guadeloupe later that month as well as the capture of Saint Lucia in May 1796.
 It also helped suppress an insurrection by caribs on Saint Vincent in June 1796.
 After returning to England in 1797 the regiment landed at Ostend in 1798 for service in the Anglo-Russian invasion of Holland.
 It saw action at the Battle of Bergen in September 1799 and the Battle of Alkmaar in October 1799.
 After returning home in 1800 the regiment was deployed to the West Indies again in 1800 and went to the aid of Britain's new found Spanish allies during the Spanish reconquest of Santo Domingo in July 1809.
 The regiment returned home in 1812 and, having been sent to Holland in 1813, took part in the siege of Bergen op Zoom in March 1814.